Shanghai Pudong International Airport: Facilities

-A-CDM implementation
+The satellite terminals (S1 and S2) are connected to the main terminals (T1 and T2) by the Shanghai Pudong Airport automatic people mover, an underground automated metro system.
+The West line connects terminals T1 and S1, and the East line connects terminals T2 and S2.

 The airport has been using the Airport Collaborative Decision Making system (A-CDM) developed by the aviation data service company VariFlight since January 2017.
 The system is aimed to improve on-time performance and safety of the airport's operations.
 By June 2017, Shanghai Pudong airport recorded 62.7% punctuality rate, which was a 15% increase compared to the same period previous year.